lucky-wolf/DW2-XL/README.md

 - Fixed Gizurean start events (were never firing - vanilla bug)
 - Fixed missing image for Quameno "Maze Pirates" quest line
 - Fixed missing Fusion Beam [Ftr] image
+- Further tweaked fighter/bomber hull progression (requires 1205)
 - Rebalanced troop research to move it a bit earlier in the game
 - Collapsed PDU research into a single linear path
-- Further tweaked fighter/bomber hull progression (requires 1205)
 - Tweaked some Ion values in prep for a more fully integrated data system
+- Improved Armored units - stronger generally, size 8K (was typically 10K)
+- PDUs are now the inverse of Armored - they just swap offense and defense (and are the same size)
+- Titans are 200% armor attack, 266% armor defense, for 2x the space (16K)
+- Improved non-infantry units for the smaller races, giving them nearly as good units so they're not gimped when it comes to armored and titans

 ### v1.19.4
 - Quick patch: Separated new images into new paths so they don't overwrite vanilla images (new games only)